Ji-Peng/eng25519_artifact/Crypto/Curve25519_AVX512IFMA/README.md

 # Curve25519_AVX512IFMA

 This project is developed based on the [source code](https://gitlab.uni.lu/APSIA/AVXECC) of the paper "High-Throughput Elliptic Curve Cryptography Using AVX2 Vector Instructions".
+Partial source code developed by Lirui Zhao (NUAA).

 ## Machine information